jigpu/linuxwacom-wiki-archive/wiki/How_Wacom_tablets_work.md

 All device types expose only a single kernel device to the [X driver](xf86-input-wacom "wikilink").
 That driver splits the data coming from this kernel device into multiple X devices or *tools*.
 X applications such as the [GIMP](http://www.gimp.org) can then detect which tool an event is coming from, assign different settings to different tools, etc.

+Usually, the first device that is initialised is the [ stylus](#Stylus "wikilink").
+This device is also referred to as the *parent device*, with all other devices being referred to as *dependent devices*.

 Stylus
 ------